Continuous monitoring of the heart can help detect underlying cardiac issues

 She calls for long-term (for 24 hours and up to 30 days) monitoring of the heart through ECG to identify underlying cardiac problems.

-Citing a survey that it conducted at a top-tier IT firm recently, she said that five out of the 100 women employees that it studied were found to be suffering from a cardiac issue.
+Citing a survey that Vigocare conducted at a top-tier IT firm recently, she said that five out of the 100 women employees that it studied were found to be suffering from a cardiac rhythmissue.
 Left undetected, which would have been the case in the sample under review, these issues could lead to serious conditions.

 “Most of the arrhythmias happen without symptoms and can be missed during the routine ECG tests.
 Hence it is important to measure the heart rhythm for extended periods of time,” she said.